tekiyahb/CV-TAB/CV-Tekiyah.md

 # Personal information

-Name
+Name AANG

 Address.

-Email: @cornell.edu.
+THe last airbender University

+Email:<aangthelastairbender@avator.com>

 Tel Number: 123-456-7890

 ## Summary

-In this section give a brief overview of the candidate you are ex:passionate healthcare worker with years of experience managing projects in high vol hospital.
+I am the last airbender.
+I was selected to protect but for over 100 years stuck in an iceberg.
+I need to master the other elements to defeat the fire lord of the fire nation and mentor the next avatar

 ## Experience

-Year: position Where

-Duties.

-## 2022-2023: Student Research associate

-Cornell University
+1. Student avatar.
+    Air temple

 - Project manager

-## 2021-2022: Veterinary technician

-Medvet Emergency hospital
+2. Avatar
+    Everywhere

-- Assisted in an emergency hospital
+- Assisted in emergency situations
-- Triaged patients
+- Mentor the next avatar
-- Managed workload of staff
+- Managed workload of starr (friends) \*Collaborated with peers to bring the nations together

 ## Education

-MS Cornell Un BS Tuskegee Uni

-## Conferences

-## Publications
+- BA Air bending.
+- BA fire bending.
+- BA earth bending.
+- BA water bending.